owickstrom/domain-modelling-with-haskell-workshop/workshop/workshop.rst

 :Project:

    The core concept in the system is a *project*.
 A project can be either a single project or a project group.
-Both single projects and project groups have *names*, and single projects also have *project IDs*, which are natural numbers.
+Both single projects and project groups have *names*, and single projects also have *project IDs* (described below).
 A project group has a list of child projects.

    .. tip::